 UCD Health continued to exercise those elements of the COOP that needed to be tested.
-In Fiscal Year 2020-21, UCD Health experienced three real-world events (COVID-19 and two power loss incidents) and designed and conducted three exercises:
+In Fiscal Year 2021-22, UCD Health experienced five real-world events, conducted three exercises and is currently planning two additional exercises:

-- In collaboration with various IT departments, a cybersecurity exercise to test initial communication procedures during a simulated cyber-attack (November 2020) - An additional cybersecurity-related exercise to test UCD Health's ability to maintain communication and patient care during a prolonged outage in the Electronic Medical Records system. - The Radiation Injury Treatment Network tabletop exercise to test federal plans to distribute and treat patients injured in a detonated nuclear device scenario (August 2021).
+- Three temporary building evacuations (J Street Clinic, Point West Clinic, and Center for Health and Technology) and two IT events related to Electronic Medical Records system launching issues. - In collaboration with various IT departments, UCD Health conducted two cybersecurity exercises to test communication procedures during a simulated cyberattack (July 30 and November 5, 2021). - An additional cybersecurity-related exercise to test UCD Health Pharmacy Department's ability to maintain communication and patient care during a prolonged outage in the Electronic Medical Records system (April 2022). - The Radiation Injury Treatment Network tabletop exercise to test federal plans to distribute and treat patients injured in a detonated nuclear device scenario (August 2022) - The Emergency Department, in collaboration with supporting clinical departments, conducted a patient surge exercise in late August 2022.